-- At NO time may students carry prescribed medications (e.g., inhaler) or over-the-counter medications (e.g., Motrin, Tylenol, or cough drops or medicine) to and from school, and/or self-administer them, unless a physician has given permission. - No medications are accepted without the following forms:

-Request for Medication to Be Taken During School Hours or Request for Self-Administration of Medication During School Hours
+- At NO time may students carry prescribed medications (e.g., inhaler) or over-the-counter medications (e.g., Motrin, Tylenol, Advil, cough drops, or medicine) to and from school, and/or self-administer them, unless a physician has given permission. - No medications are accepted without the following forms: - Request for Medication to Be Taken During School Hours or - Request for Self-Administration of Medication During School Hours

 - It shall be the parent's responsibility to keep the school informed regarding a change in medication and dosage.
 A new form must be completed for each change of medication and at the beginning of each school year. - Medication must be dropped off by the parent/guardian. - All medications must be kept in a locked cabinet in the health office unless written authorization to self-administer medication has been given by physician and parent/guardian. - Medications that need to be administered at school must be given to the health office aide or designee ONLY.
 This policy is for safe practice and must be followed without exception. - Medication must be brought in a pharmaceutical container clearly marked with the child's name, name of medication, dosage, and pertinent instructions.
 Non-prescription medication must come in its original box or container, complete with name and dosage of the medicine.
 No medication will be given if sent in an envelope or bag. - Medications that are kept in the health office may not be transported to and from school on a daily basis. - Usually, medications may be divided by pharmacists at no additional charge into two separate bottles, one for school administration and one for home administration. - If your child needs to take medication during a field trip please plan several days in advance with health office staff and your child's teacher.
-Medications may not be dropped off at the last minute.
+Medications may not be dropped off at the last minute. - Each parent/guardian will receive a reminder notice regarding the medications that are remaining in the school's health office that will need to be picked up by a parent. - There is a deadline for picking up medication; and after the deadline, all unclaimed medications are disposed of properly.